voigtjr/soar-datacollector/README.md

 soar-datacollector uses the [BSD](http://www.opensource.org/licenses/bsd-license.php) license, the same as Soar.

-Copyright (c) 2012, Jonathan Voigt
-All rights reserved.
+Copyright (c) 2012, The Regents of the University of Michigan, Jonathan Voigt All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: